cstull2/hello-world/README.md

 I am a software tester who loves testing.
 I am ready to get 'back' on the programming saddle.
 Initially I am starting with Postman and then using Newman and Travis CI and then eventually Jenkins.
 Learning to fully automate my Postman collections.
+- update: this is exciting, 22 days later - do it again